Friday September 27th, 2019

 To set the stage, so to speak, we must first consider the definition, place, and importance of organizational clarity.

-When we can see more clearly what our current position is in relation to where we’ve been, how far we’ve come, and how far we still have to go, we are better enabled to understand how each of us fits with the overall mission of the company, and how the company can fit and facilitate each individual’s personal goals and ambitions.
+When we can clearly see what our current position is in relation to where we’ve been, how far we’ve come, and how far we still have to go, we are better enabled to understand how each of us fits with the overall mission of the company, and how the company can fit and facilitate each individual’s personal goals and ambitions.

 It is through the exercise of creating clarity within our organization that we can have honest discussions, lively debates, inoculate ourselves from artificial harmony, have agency over our lives, and take necessary action.